jessram98/BGPStudyBuddy_/README.md

 To add p-c links, follow the same procedure except instead of putting an equal sign between the provider and customer node, put an arrow like this one: ->  The provider node should be on the left side and the customer node should be on the right side.

+NOTE: In order for simulator to work, there must be no directed cycles in your final graph representation.

 Once all nodes and links have been added and you have clicked and dragged each node into the positions you would like, the network set up screen should look something like this:

 ![network screen 2](https://github.com/jessram98/BGPStudyBuddy_/blob/e94496ba0f711a22cec44a31f5a5fc34358a225f/NetworkSetupScreenWithNetwork.png)

-Finally, click I'm done setting up to finalize your network.
+Finally, click 'I'm done setting up' to finalize your network and go to the simulation screen.

 # Simulation screen
 Once you are done setting up the network and reach the simulation screen, should see your graph has transferred over to this screen, except the nodes are no longer click-and-draggable.
 It should look something like this: